• Home

 Managers focus on planning, organizing, and controlling tasks, while leaders inspire and guide people toward a vision.
 Leaders influence behavior, motivate teams, and drive innovation, complementing managerial roles for overall organizational success.

-What is the role of communication in management?
+What are the objectives of principles of management?

 Can management skills be learned?